publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch4/m__us_usc_t23_s402.md

     Sec.
 3. Coordination.
 The Secretary of Transportation shall provide leadership and guidance to the heads of executive branch agencies to assist them with the employee seat belt programs established pursuant to this order.
 The Secretary of Transportation shall also cooperate and consult with the legislative and judicial branches of the Government to encourage and help them to adopt seat belt use programs.

     Sec.
-4. Reporting Requirements.
-The Secretary of Transportation, in cooperation with the heads of executive branch agencies, and after consultation with the judicial and legislative branches of Government, shall submit an annual report to the President.
-The report shall include seat belt use rates and statistics of crashes, injuries, and related costs involving Federal employees on official business and occupants of motor vehicles driven in national park areas, on Defense installations, and on highways in Indian Country.
-The report also shall identify specific agency programs that have made significant progress towards achieving the goals of this order or are notable and deserving of recognition.
-All agencies of the executive branch shall provide information to, and otherwise cooperate with, the Secretary of Transportation to assist with the preparation of the annual report.

-    Sec.
-5. Other Powers and Duties.
+4. Other Powers and Duties.
 Nothing in this order shall be construed to impair or alter the powers and duties of the heads of the various Federal agencies pursuant to the Highway Safety Act of 1966, [23 U.S.C.
 402][/us/usc/t23/s402] and 403, as amended, section 19 of the Occupational Safety and Health Act of 1970, [29 U.S.C.
 668][/us/usc/t29/s668], as amended, or sections 7901, 7902, and 7903 of title 5, United States Code, nor shall it be construed to affect any right, duty, or procedure under the National Labor Relations Act, [29 U.S.C.
 151][/us/usc/t29/s151] et seq.

     Sec.
-6. General Provisions. (a) Executive Order 12566 of September 26, 1986, is revoked.
+5. General Provisions. (a) Executive Order 12566 of September 26, 1986, is revoked.
 To the extent that this order is inconsistent with any provisions of any prior Executive order, this order shall control.

     (b) If any provision of this order or application of any such provision is held to be invalid, the remainder of this order and other applications of such provision shall not be affected.